wences-sanchez/Knowledge-Base/pages/Machines Like Me (highlights).md

 		- ([Location 1115](https://readwise.io/to_kindle?action=open&asin=B07HR6SGQ9&location=1115))
 	- -
 	- -
-	- So she wrote about the weather, and TV programmes and said nothing about her state of mind. #space
+	- So she wrote about the weather, and TV programmes and said nothing about her state of mind. #ñspace
 		- ([Location 2225](https://readwise.io/to_kindle?action=open&asin=B07HR6SGQ9&location=2225))
 	- -
 	- -
 	- She’d been consulting local maps and had a clear idea of what she wanted on her first day of freedom.
 The morning I collected her, the weather was beginning to turn and a cool strong wind was blowing from the east.
 We drove to Manningtree, parked in a lay-by and set out on the raised footpath that follows the tidal River Stour to the sea.
 The weather hardly mattered.
-What she had wanted and found was open space and a big sky. #space
+What she had wanted and found was open space and a big sky. #ñspace
 		- ([Location 3903](https://readwise.io/to_kindle?action=open&asin=B07HR6SGQ9&location=3903))
 	- -
 	- -
-	- The next phase of my life, surely the most demanding, was already beginning. #space
+	- The next phase of my life, surely the most demanding, was already beginning. #ñspace
 		- ([Location 4116](https://readwise.io/to_kindle?action=open&asin=B07HR6SGQ9&location=4116))
 	- -